menacit/practical_cryptography_course/13-hash_pwd.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Nicholas A. Tonelli (CC BY 2.0)" -->
-Server needs plaintext of passwords to enable comparison.
+Server needs plaintext passwords to enable comparison.

-Encrypted data must be "unlocked", which means that the key is typically stored in memory.
+Encrypted data must be "unlocked", which means that the key is typically stored on disk or in memory.

 Sounds scary.